Study reveals key factors for boosting dairy buffalo milk prod'n

 The Philippines, which is considered a third-world county, only has a milk production of 20.39 million liters in Liquid Milk Equivalent (LME) according to the Philippine Statistics Authority's (PSA) Dairy Industry Performance Report in 2016.
 It only supplies 1.12% of the total milk demand in the country.
 Hence, 98.88% is imported through powdered and ultra-high temperature (UHT) milk products.
 The report signifies Philippines' low productivity growth in milk production, which implies that it is an import-dependent country.

 To address this concern, the government exerted efforts to help dairy farms improve their operations.
-The National Dairy Industry (NDA) under the Department of Agriculture (DA) is mandated to create policies and programs that will sustain the development of the Philippine dairy industry.
+The National Dairy Authority (NDA) under the Department of Agriculture (DA) is mandated to create policies and programs that will sustain the development of the Philippine dairy industry.
 It intends to promote dairy farming in acquiring safe and quality milk and milk products.

 Before setting up the NDA, the Philippine Carabao Center (PCC), an institution under the DA, was first established with the same objective of fostering milk production in the country, particularly by nurturing buffaloes.
 Aside from the milk operations, the PCC is also responsible for improving buffalo meat and draft power, as well as serving as the headquarters for helping rural dairy farmers.